A Dirac-type theorem for arbitrary Hamiltonian $H$-linked digraphs: Introduction

 Researchers have been particularly intrigued by the question of what degree conditions ensure that a graph $G$ is $H$-linked for any fixed graph $H$.
 In $2005$, Kostochka and Yu \cite{Kostochka} proved that for a simple graph $H$ with $k$ edges and minimum degree $\delta(H)\geq2$, if $G$ is a graph of order $n\geq5k+6$, and $\delta(G)\geq\frac{n+k-2}{2}$, then $G$ is $H$-linked.
-In particular, $G$ is also Hamiltonian $H$-linked under the same degree condition.
-Later, there have been many generalizations of this result, specifically referring readers to \cite{Ferrara, Gould, Kostochka1, Kostochka2}.
+Moreover, under the same degree condition, $G$ is also Hamiltonian $H$-linked.
+Since then, their theorem has inspired numerous generalizations and extensions, with significant contributions documented in \cite{Ferrara, Gould, Kostochka1, Kostochka2}.
+These works have further explored and refined the degree conditions and structural properties required for $H$-linkage and Hamiltonian $H$-linkage in graphs.
+For other degree conditions like Ore-type conditions, recently, Coll, Magnant, and Nowbandegani \cite{Coll} proved that there exists a positive integer $n_0$ such that for any integer set $\mathcal{N}=\{n_1, \ldots, n_k\}$ with $n_i\geq n_0$ for all $i\in\{1, \ldots, k\}$, and for any graph $H$ with $k$ edges and $\delta(H)\geq1$, every graph $G$ of order $n$ with $\sigma_2(G)\geq n+2k-1$ is Hamiltonian $(\mathcal{N}H)$-linked (i.e., $G$ contains a spanning $H$-subdivision, in which the paths have lengths $n_1, \ldots, n_k$, respectively), where $\sigma_2(G)=\min \{d(u)+d(v) \mid uv \notin E(G)\}$.